Community Justice Learning Required Knowledge Modules (As stipulated by Ministry of Justice in the Community Justice Learning Framework)

 Perspectives on Criminal Justice

 This module provides a broad exploration of academic discussions on the criminal justice system and the policies and practices active within it.
-We specifically emphasise key debates relating to social justice and human rights, the assessment of risk and ways of responding, the experiences and perspectives of victims and, finally, the interrelationship between theory, research, policy and practice.
+We specifically emphasise key debates relating to social justice and human rights, the importance of collaborative working, the experiences and perspectives of offenders and victims and, finally, the interrelationship between theory, research, policy and practice.

 The module is designed for those who have knowledge of the criminal justice system and its broad processes, either through personal interest, previous study, or working across a range of areas within the public and private sector which deal with vulnerable individuals.
 The assessment is an enquiry-based project related to the activities in the module teaching so it is built up cumulatively over the module.

 This module analyses crime and criminal behaviour, drawing on a range of different approaches to crime and criminal behaviour.
 We introduce theoretical explanations for crime and criminal behaviour drawn from disciplines including sociology, psychology and criminology.
 You will explore the behavioural, situational and cultural aspects of criminality, looking at the causes, classification and realities of particular crime types.
 By the end of the module you will be able to take a critical view of the theories and models presented, and to evaluate the strengths and weaknesses of different theoretical perspectives.
 The module considers the wider social and political contexts on the construction of law and policy in understanding and applying this knowledge to the circumstances in which crime occurs and can be explained and understood.

 The module is designed for those who are new to the inter-disciplinary subject as well as those who have some experience of the subject, and is assessed by the application of the theories learnt to case examples.

 This module is designed to stimulate thinking about the penal system, the organisations involved and what has shaped it.
 It covers a certain amount of history and political context, but the emphasis is on understanding current developments and the challenges of working in contemporary penal practice.